|

 ENDS Report 422, March 2010

-but failed to do so, an Information Commissioner’s Office (ICO) investigation has revealed."
+but failed to do so, an Information Commissioner s Office (ICO)

 Other articles mentioning the Glebelands landfill school appeared in the following issues of ENDS Report: - ENDS Report 404, September 2008: School set for former PCB landfill site without EIA - ENDS Report 412, May 2009: Agency confirms it was not consulted on EIA - ENDS Report 417, October 2009: Battle over school plan for toxic site intensifies - ENDS Report 427, August 2010: EIA regulations to be amended for England - ENDS Report 440, September 2011: New EIA laws tighten rules |